z2-2z/Chameleon/README.md

     <img align="right" src="cutie.png" width="250"/>
 </span>

-Chameleon is a grammar-based generator for fuzzing.
+Chameleon is a high-performance grammar-based generator for fuzzing.

-It takes a grammar as input, whose syntax resembles the protobuf format and outputs C code that can be called by other applications.
-However in contrast to protobuf the generated code does not parse any input into a predefined structure.
-It is for generation only.
+__Pros:__
+- Supports generating binary data in addition to text
+- More than 2x faster than other generators
+- Outputs C code instead of assembly, which means that it can utilize the full power of optimizing compilers
+- Grammar syntax is a combination of protobuf and rust

+__Cons:__
+- Only for generation.
+Deserialization or grammar-based mutations are not supported

 ## Grammar
 Similar to protobuf where an input is a sequence of messages, in Chameleon